PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+In essence, ArviZ is telling us that the LOO score is to be interpreted with a grain of salt, because some of its assumptions may be broken by our model and data.
 This tends to happen when you have very dispersed data, like we have here (pay attention to the standard deviation and max of the data in particular):

 So here, we can't only use LOO to choose the second model -- we need to have better arguments than this one to choose a more complex model (remember, parsimony principle).
 And we do have one: the second model makes more sense scientifically; it tells a more credible generative story (namely, that number of children is negatively correlated with probability of fishing and number of fish caught).
 <!-- #endregion -->